• Airlines and Aviation

 Note 1: If you have not attended our practice before, it is essential to bring your passport for identification – we are obliged to check this and take a photocopy; it is not possible to proceed with the medical until we have seen the original, current passport; a scan, copy, even if certified or notarised, or a photo driving licence is not acceptable.

-For ALL SUBSEQUENT MEDICALS, please bring your passport or photo driving licence.
+For ALL SUBSEQUENT MEDICALS, please bring your passport, UK photo driving licence or airside pass.

 Note 2: Please bring medical reports in respect of any significant medical history since the last medical.